giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint2.md

 - **One thing you are proud of as a Team!!**

-We did 3 stories and now the project is really taking shape and it's really nice in my opinion.
+We did 3 stories and now the project is really taking shape and it's really nice in my opinion, also the demo goes really well.